 Description:

-- Wrapper to use the DynamoDB `size()` function on a path, returning a factory with condition helpers.
+- Wrapper to use the DynamoDB `size()` function on a path, returning a helper with condition methods.

 Examples: